 Bryan graduated from the University of Regina, Canada, with a B.Ed. in Secondary Mathematics in 1997.
 After making his way south from Canada and working at a prominent Christian camp for several years, Bryan attended Baylor University School of Law, where he earned a J.D. in 2002.

-Bryan has served on the Board of Orphan Outreach since 2016, and is a member of St. Bart's Anglican Church, where he serves as Chair of the Real Estate Committee.
+Bryan has served on the Board of Orphan Outreach since 2016, and is a member of St. Bart's Anglican Church.
 Bryan is married with four children, and while he was raised in Saskatchewan, Canada, he is now a proud Texan and has determined that he actually prefers warmer climates.